paulrosen/abcjs/README.md

-        warnings_id -- the id of the html element within which abc syntax warnings should be added (if this key is present, generate_warnings is assumed to be true) parser_options -- a hashtable of options to pass to the parser midi_options -- a hashtable of options to pass to the midi creator (see MidiOptions) since 1.0.2
+        warnings_id -- the id of the html element within which abc syntax warnings should be added (if this key is present, generate_warnings is assumed to be true) parser_options -- a hashtable of options to pass to the parser midi_options -- a hashtable of options to pass to the midi creator (see MidiOptions) since 1.0.2 render_options -- a hashtable of options to pass to the printing engine. (since 1.11) abcjs plugin

-abcjs plugin
 ---